#AfricanStrength Mansa Musa Tee https://www.africanstrength.com/products/mansa-musa-tee

 Who knew?
 Not I: Various East and West African ethnic nations lay verifiable claim to their Jewish ancestral heritage.
 Almost 300,000 “of those black Falasha Jews live in the modern State of Isreal as practising Jews.
 True black history.”
 Business Insider

 My grandson, Winslow, is the son of a native of Liberia (next door to Ghana).
 If I believed in reincarnation, I’d swear that Winslow is a great emperor who’s come back as a 21st Century American citizen.
-This is Winslow at the age of one week (in tux), then one month (with Liberian great-grandpa), then 2 months (his maternal great-grandpa is a farmer of German descent):
+This is Winslow at the age of one week (in tux), then one month (with his paternal grandpa), then 2 months (his maternal great-grandpa is a farmer of German descent):